Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/property.rst

    switches 0 to 1 and any other number than 0 to 0 once the actuator is activated.
 Useful for on/off switches.

 Property
-   The target property that this actuator will change
+   The target property that this actuator will change.

 Value
-   The value to be used to change the property
+   The value to be used to change the property.

 Example